suicideSheep2/deploy2-/README.md

 ####
-change the "Browse digital collections" to kinda more fitting Aesthetics
+change the "Browse digital collections" to kinda more fitting Aesthetics maybe add same type of styling that's in productID title (home > products ) typa shit